hyunholee26/Short-term-water-level-prediction-in-the-river-using-LSTM-with-MC-dropout/README.md

 ### Training & Test

-You can find related notebooks in `/notebooks/deeplearning_with_MC_Dropout` folder.
+You can find relevant notebooks in `/notebooks/deeplearning_with_MC_Dropout` folder.
-In the notebooks, there are 3 type of deep learning models which are LSTM, 1D CNN, and DNN with Monte Carlo Dropout for two target areas where is Jingwan and Samrangjin.
+In the notebooks, there are 3 type of deep learning models which are LSTM, 1D CNN, and DNN with Monte Carlo Dropout for two target areas where are Jingwan and Samrangjin.

 ### Future works